AdilAbubacker/AdilAbubacker/README.md

 # 👋 Hey there, I'm Adil Abubacker!

-🚀 Full Stack Developer | 🧠 Problem Solver | 🏗️ System Designer
+🚀 Full Stack Developer | 🧠 Problem Solver | 🔧 Systems Thinker

 I'm a results-driven Full Stack Developer with a passion for building scalable, high-performance systems.
 I love turning complex problems into elegant solutions.
 With over 550+ LeetCode problems solved, a strong foundation in data structures and algorithms, and hands-on experience leading full-scale projects, I thrive at the intersection of backend robustness and frontend finesse.